mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty The Fermi Paradox/readme.md

 Some of these planets might have conditions suitable for the development of life.

-if life is so likely to exist, why haven't we detected any signs of it yet?
+If life is so likely to exist, why haven't we detected any signs of it yet?

 Some scientists believe that the likelihood of life emerging is very low, while others suggest that the development of advanced civilizations is very rare.